tardate/LittleArduinoProjects/Electronics101/VoiceLevelIndicatorKit/README.md

 Taking a closer look at the filter circuits, each is a combination of two RC filters and NPN transistor to bother selectively pass frequencies and also amplify the signal.
-That's a bit too complex for my entry level RC filter analysis, so I modeled the filters in [this CircuitLab project](https://www.circuitlab.com/circuit/m5cfrs/voicelevelindicatorkit-filters/).
+That's a bit too complex for my entry level RC filter analysis skills, so I modeled the filters in [this CircuitLab project](https://www.circuitlab.com/circuit/m5cfrs/voicelevelindicatorkit-filters/).

 If I can trust the CircuitLab frequency analysis, things do look a bit out of whack and this matches observations of the circuit:
 * low-frequency bandpass is tuned too low, peaking around 10Hz!?
 This might explain why it seems prone to oscillate when idle